 It is evident that MD is several months is well within the Contract Demand.
 The appellant has not added any machinery to the system during the period 2016 to 2021.
-Therefore, the instances when the MD recorded is marginally above the Contract Demand can only be due to the defective meter.

-Now claiming surcharge for the entire consumption would amount to penalty, which the statue does not contemplate as per Regulation 9.
+Now claiming surcharge for the entire consumption would amount to penalty, which the statute does not contemplate as per Regulation 9.
 Thus, at most the maximum that can be claimed Is for the MD in excess of 100 kVA.
 Low Voltage surcharge is to offset the possible loss to the Supplier for supplying LT energy to premises which have connected load/contract demand above the permissible limit under the Supply Code 2005 (and Supply code 2014).
-Low Voltage Surcharge cannot be used as an Instrument to force LT consumers whose connected load and contract demand are within LT limit to convert to HT.
+Low Voltage Surcharge cannot be used as an instrument to force LT consumers whose connected load and contract demand are within LT limit to convert to HT.

-The Low Voltage surcharge has been Introduced for such old service connections which contract demand over 100 kVA (up to 150 kVA) and have chosen to remain under LT.
+The Low Voltage surcharge has been introduced for such old service connections which contract demand over 100 kVA (up to 150 kVA) and have chosen to remain under LT.
 Such is not the case here.
 The appellant's contract demand and connected load are within the permissible limit for LT.
 Therefore, Regulation 9 cannot be invoked.